Crib Point

-Crib Point is a town on the Mornington Peninsula in Melbourne, Victoria, Australia, 64 km south-east of Melbourne's Central Business District, located within the Shire of Mornington Peninsula local government area.
+Crib Point is a town on the Mornington Peninsula in the south-eastern suburbs of Melbourne, Victoria, Australia, 64 km south-east of Melbourne's city centre, located within the Shire of Mornington Peninsula local government area.
 Crib Point recorded a population of 3,343 at the 2021 census.

 The town is part of an urban enclave on Western Port comprising Bittern, Crib Point, Hastings, Tyabb, and Somerville.
+It is opposite a park that has a long stretch of mangroves.

 Crib Point is served by three railway stations: Morradoo, Crib Point and Stony Point, the latter of which is the terminus of the greater-metropolitan Stony Point line.